 – Only a genetic Intended Parent can be named on the parentage order.
 A non-genetic Intended Parent will need to establish parentage via a second or stepparent adoption following birth.

-Intended Parent(s) may be listed as Mother-Father or Parent-Parent, or Mother or Father.
+Intended Parent(s) may be listed as Parent – Parent.

 Legal and medical steps involved in the surrogacy process may differ from case to case.
 Please speak with your agency and attorneys about how the process might look for you.